kolliparap/dsiplusoutcomes/roadmap/week88.md

 We'll also discuss cover letters and the role they play in the application process.
 It is important to create a strong cover letter, even if employer don't read them, and we'll review some examples and have time to spend individually drafting our cover letter templates.

+The last half of the session each classroom will join zoom for a panel comprised of recruiters who will share what they look for in data candidate applications.

 ## Homework
 Homework due next Monday at 7PM.